 What are the specific types of allergy tests?

 Scratch or puncture test - These tests are done on the surface of the skin.
 A tiny amount of allergen is scratched across or lightly pricked into the skin.
 If you have an allergy, the specific allergens that you are allergic to will cause a chain reaction to begin in your body.

 Intradermal test - This test is related to the scratch or puncture test, but is slightly more sensitive.
 It involves injecting a tiny amount of allergen under the skin, usually on the upper arms.
 Your allergist may do this test when your reaction to the scratch test cannot be clearly determined.

 Blood (RAST) test - Sometimes your allergist will do a blood test, called RAST (radioallergosorbent) test.
 Since this test involves drawing blood, it costs more, and the results are not available as rapidly as skin tests.
-RAST tests are generally used only in cases in which skin tests can not be perfomed, such as on patients taking certain medications, or those with skin conditions that may interfere with skin testing.
+RAST tests are generally used only in cases in which skin tests can not be performed, such as on patients taking certain medications, or those with skin conditions that may interfere with skin testing.

-Challenge tests - These tests are done only if specific allergy testing is not available, and the patient needs the food or medication to which they may be allergice.
+Challenge tests - These tests are done only if specific allergy testing is not available, and the patient needs the food or medication to which they may be allergic.
 The test involves having the patient inhale or swallow a very small amount of the suspected allergen, such as milk or an antibiotic.
 If there is no reaction, the dose may be slowly increased.
-Since challenge tests may induce severe allergic reactions, they are only done when absolutely necessary, and must be closely supervised by an allergist.
+Since challenge tests may induce severe allergic reactions, they are only done when absolutely necessary and must be closely supervised by an allergist.